GOOD BYE “GENERAL WESTMORLAND” YOU WILL BE MISSED FOR A LIFETIME.

 After meeting the adopted family and seeing Lynn’s instant connection with Wes and he with her, I knew that Wes had found that special home I was entrusted to find by his owner, a trust I took seriously.
 The clincher was when the two of them went for a S L O W walk around the cul-de-sac sidewalk, Wes stopping to sniff and mark a few key locations, Lynn had a chat with some neighbors, and a wave to others in their yards enjoying the cool evening air.
 They looked like they had been making that walk for years, happy in each other’s company, happy for the chance to once again see and feel alive.
 Over the next few days Lynn and I spoke about how Wes was fitting in to their lives.
 How Wes blended into their routines, the daily snuggles, the naps on the couch, the slow walks, the second nap in the afternoon, and the dog friendly backyard.
 Each “Home Report” conversation was full of glowing comments on “how good Wes was” and “how smart he is”, all good signs that Wes was again in the RIGHT HOME.

-For than six years Lynn called every few months to provide an update on their activities and to confirm that Wes is indeed a well loved and cared for pet.
-Every Scottish Christmas Parade I would see Wes and Lynn together marching along through the streets of old town Alexandria in the cold or rain as if to say “we are here and happy”.
+For more than six years Lynn would call every few months to provide an update on their activities and to confirm that Wes is indeed a well loved and cared for pet.
+Every Scottish Christmas Parade I would see Wes and Lynn together standing or marching along through the streets of old town Alexandria in the cold or rain as if to say “we are here and we are VERY happy with each other”.

 A few weeks ago, I received a call from Lynn to tell me the sad news that comes way too often in the last few years.
 Wes was beginning to wind down and his body was taking on more hits that he could recover from.
-Below is the end to that struggle and friendship that lasted way too short.
+Below is the end of that struggle and of a bonded friendship that lasted way too short.